 Welcome to the Counselor’s Corner,

 My name is Renee Schneider and I am a Taylor High School graduate with a passion for inspiring, equipping, and empowering our Ducks to achieve their full academic and social-emotional potential.
 I graduated from Texas A&M University and earned my Master’s Degree through Angelo State University.
-This is my 14th year in education.
+This is my 15th year in education.
 Before becoming a counselor, I enjoyed teaching at Northside Elementary and Pasemann Elementary.
-I live in Taylor with my husband of 26 years.
-Three of my sons are graduates of Taylor High School, and my youngest so is a junior at Taylor High School.
+I live in Taylor with my husband of 29 years.
+Three of my sons are graduates of Taylor High School, and my youngest son is a senior at Taylor High School.
 We love being Taylor Ducks!
 My oldest son Josh is a coach and teacher at Taylor Middle School, my next son Ryan is a realtor at ReMax Taylor, and my third son is a United States Marine.

 I am excited to be providing services to the students at TH Johnson this year.
 The counseling program will empower all students to achieve their full academic, social, and personal potential to be a career, college, and community ready.

 The students will come with their class to my classroom for two guidance lessons each month that will focus on skills to improve their success in learning.
 Individual and small group counseling sessions are also available to cover topics such as using self-control strategies to become a leader, developing positive friendships, advocating for self, and going through transitions/change.